abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 "Unnatural", or "non-natural" transformations (let's call them just *transformations*) are mentioned so rarely, that we might be inclined to ask if they exist.
 The answer is "yes and no".
 Why yes?
 On one hand, transformations, consist of an innumerable amount of morphisms, forming an ever more innumerable amount of squares and obviously nothing stops some of these squares to be non-commuting.

-For example, if we substitude one morphism from the family of morphisms that make up the natural transformation with some other random morphism that has the same signature, all squares that have this morphism as a component would stop commuting.
+For example, if we substitute one morphism from the family of morphisms that make up the natural transformation with some other random morphism that has the same signature, all squares that have this morphism as a component would stop commuting.

 ![Unnatural transformation](../11_natural_transformations/unnatural_transformation_squares.svg)